stevestreza/oauthery/README.md

 Install
 =======

-Easy way: Download the .app from the Downloads section.
+Easy way: Download the application from the [Downloads section](http://github.com/amazingsyco/oauthery/downloads).
 No installation needed.

 Hard way: Clone the repository, update the submodules, and build the application in Xcode.